ncsl/seek/doc/pipeline_description.rst

 where ``<bids_root>`` is the path to the data defined in the ``localconfig.yaml`` file.

-:doc:`To better understand how we use Docker, see our Docker playbook <docker_playbook>.`
+:doc:`To better understand how we use Docker, see our Docker playbook <docker_playbook>`